Meet the Staff

 Elizabeth Bishop has taught global history, literature, writing and media studies in New York public schools for several years and has worked for leading youth development organizations across the city, including Global Kids, CAMBA, and Columbia's Double Discovery Center.
-She is currently a Ph.D. candidate in Language, Literacy and Culture at the University of Pittsburgh's School of Education, and her research explores the intersections of adolescent literacy, cultural theory, global studies and international youth organizing.
-She recently conducted a critical literacy study of urban youth activists in New York and is currently concluding her dissertation.
+She holds a Ph.D. in Language, Literacy and Culture from the University of Pittsburgh's School of Education, and her research explores the intersections of adolescent literacy, cultural theory, global studies and international youth organizing.
 While in Pittsburgh, she served as a Teaching Fellow in the Department of Instruction and Learning, teaching undergraduate and graduate students in English Education and Social Studies Education programs.
 Originally from Newtown, Connecticut, she holds a BA in Planned Studies from Ithaca College, an MA in Literary and Cultural Studies from Carnegie Mellon University, and an MST in Adolescent Education (English 7-12) from Pace University.

 Josie Bergin is a native Minnesotan who is currently a M.A. candidate in the International Educational Development program at Teachers College.
 After earning her B.A. in Sociology from DePaul University in Chicago, teaching and developing ESL programs in South Korea for more than 3 years, as well as traveling different parts of the world, Josie has realized her true passion lies in subject matters pertaining to resource allocation and sustainability for disadvantaged populations.
 Josie has been a member of the Peace Corps Fellows program since May 2013 and continues to enjoy learning from and assisting the fellows and educators that pass through the office each day.